Feed the Future Innovation Lab for Horticulture (program brochure)

 - Seed systems and germplasm

 - Improving extension

 Explore Horticulture Innovation Lab projects.

 Regional Centers as horticultural hubs: Building local capacity, supporting innovation

-The Horticulture Innovation Lab supports Regional Centers at local institutions to bring together key players for horticultural development activities in nearby countries.
+The Innovation Lab for Horticulture supports Regional Centers at local institutions to bring together key players for horticultural development activities in nearby countries.

 The program has two active centers at strategic universities — one at the Panamerican Agricultural School, Zamorano, in Honduras and one at Kasetsart University in Thailand.

-The centers focus on adapting innovative technologies, training farmers and exchanging information with Horticulture Innovation Lab projects and partners.
+The centers focus on adapting innovative technologies, training farmers and exchanging information with Innovation Lab for Horticulture projects and partners.

 Trellis Fund makes new connections: Engaging graduate students in development

-In addition to major projects, the Horticulture Innovation Lab has funded dozens of smaller Trellis Fund projects, which pair a U.S. graduate student with an organization in a developing country.
+In addition to major projects, the Innovation Lab for Horticulture has funded dozens of smaller Trellis Fund projects, which pair a U.S. graduate student with an organization in a developing country.